Sue Grafton: Alphabet series

-Grafton had been fascinated by mysteries series whose titles were related, such as John D. MacDonald's Travis McGee series, each of which included a color in the title, and Harry Kemelman's Rabbi Small series, each of which included a day of the week in the title.
+Grafton had been fascinated by mystery series whose titles were related, such as John D. MacDonald's Travis McGee series, each of which included a color in the title, and Harry Kemelman's Rabbi Small series, each of which included a day of the week in the title.
 While reading Edward Gorey's The Gashlycrumb Tinies, a picture book with an alphabetized list of ways for children to die, Grafton decided to write a series of novels whose titles would follow the alphabet.
 She immediately sat down and made a list of all of the crime-related words that she knew.

-These became the series now known as the "alphabet novels", featuring sleuth and private investigator Kinsey Millhone.
+These became the series now known as the "alphabet novels", featuring sleuth and private investigator, Kinsey Millhone.
+The name rhymes and alliterates with that of Sharon McCone, the heroine of crime novels by Marcia Muller, of whom Grafton wrote, "Marcia Muller is the founding 'mother' of the contemporary female hard-boiled private eye."
 The series is set in Santa Teresa, a fictionalized version of Santa Barbara.
 Grafton followed the lead of Ross Macdonald, who created the fictional version of the city.
 Grafton described Kinsey Millhone as her alter ego, "the person I might have been had I not married young and had children."

+The series begins with "A" Is for Alibi, published and set in 1982.
+"B" Is for Burglar followed in 1985; after that, Grafton usually put out a further book in the series every year or two.
+Each novel's title combined a letter with a word, except X. After the publication of "G" Is for Gumshoe, Grafton was able to quit her screenwriting job and focus on her novel writing.